-Barak Cohen is the chair of the Commercial Litigation practice in the firm’s Washington, D.C. office, and a partner in the firm’s White Collar & Investigations practice.
-Barak represents companies and individuals in criminal and government enforcement matters before law-enforcement authorities and regulatory agencies, and in civil litigation.
-He also utilizes his experience as a federal prosecutor in the U.S. Department of Justice main component in Washington, D.C. to conduct internal investigations and provide compliance advice.
+Barak Cohen is a partner in Perkins Coie’s White Collar & Investigations practice, and the Litigation Lead in the firm's D.C. office.
+Barak represents companies and individuals in criminal and government enforcement matters before law-enforcement authorities, inspectors general, and regulatory agencies and in parallel civil litigation.
+He also utilizes his experience as a former federal prosecutor to conduct internal investigations, and to provide compliance advice.

 Public and Private Sector Experience

-Barak previously served as a prosecutor in the U.S. Department of Justice’s Public Integrity Section, where he investigated, prosecuted and tried white-collar criminal offenses involving public corruption on a national level.
+Barak previously served as a prosecutor in the U.S. Department of Justice’s Public Integrity Section, where he investigated, prosecuted and tried sensitive white-collar criminal offenses involving public corruption on a national level.
 In jurisdictions throughout the country, he tried numerous cases to verdict before juries, argued and drafted appeals and complex motions, and managed sensitive grand-jury investigations that necessitated coordinating multiple law-enforcement agencies and government regulators.
-His investigations typically involved allegations of fraud, tax offenses, money laundering, illegal contributions to electoral campaigns, government conflicts-of-interest and bribery.
-These allegations often concerned high-profile figures, such as presidential appointees, senior defense officials, government contractors, judges, legislators, lobbyists and political aides.
+These matters often concerned high-profile figures, such as presidential appointees, senior defense officials, government contractors, judges, legislators, lobbyists and political aides.

-Before serving in the Public Integrity Section, Barak prosecuted cybercrimes, and he has extensive experience interacting with internet service providers with respect to the Electronic Communications Privacy Act (ECPA).
-He also was detailed to the FBI’s Cyber Division, and he instructed prosecutors and law-enforcement agents regarding privacy law and the search-and-seizure of internet and computer evidence.
-As a cybercrime prosecutor, Barak examined and cross-examined internet and computer forensic experts at trial, and he presented persuasive and understandable arguments and evidence relating to complex high technology.
+Before serving in the Public Integrity Section, Barak prosecuted cybercrimes.
+In that role, he was detailed to the FBI’s Cyber Division, instructed prosecutors and law-enforcement agents regarding privacy law and the search-and-seizure of internet and computer evidence, and gained experience examining and cross-examining internet and computer forensic experts at trial.
+He also gained significant experience presenting evidence and making arguments related to complex technologies to judges and juries.

 For his work as a prosecutor, the U.S. Department of Justice recognized Barak with multiple Special Achievement Awards and incentive bonuses.